 Releasing from a release branch

 For teams that prefer to put work in progress directly on the main code line, releasing from a branch is more appealing.
-While master or trunk gets deployed to the test environment, release branches are the ones you deploy to staging, and ultimately production.
+While main or trunk gets deployed to the test environment, release branches are the ones you deploy to staging, and ultimately production.
 Release branches can be used as part of the Gitflow approach as well.

 Release branches are cut periodically and changes are shipped out from there.
 And most teams want to make a human decision around when to and where to deploy a release branch, rather than an automated trigger.
 No problem.